samliumay/samliumay/README.md

 - Sexual And non-sexual Human manipulation tecniques.

 ### I want to learn more about you and do an OSINT but how?
-I will be putting my up-to-date CV and recomendation letters I to this repository.
+I will be putting my up-to-date CV and recomendation letters to this repository.
 I will also putting all the social media links bellow.
 Other than that even I do not know more about myself.
 So I belive you kid.
 You got this.